katat/vbot/README.md

  - **actions** A set of test steps
    - **type** Action Type
      - `assert`, `click`, `scrollTo`
    - **waitFor** Wait for the element to exist before proceeding to the action type.
-It is target element regarding to the action.
+It is the target element regarding to the action.
    - **shot** Take screenshot before this step action is executed.
    - **captureDelay** Delay(millisecond) to wait before this step's screenshot is taken.
    - **position** The [x, y] position to scroll to, when using action type `scrollTo`.